-Even casual music fans are likely familiar Squeeze’s 80’s-era hits like Tempted, Black Coffee in Bed and Pulling Mussels from the Shell (an innocent title for a salacious topic).
-Those of us inclined to geekdom go quite a bit further, however, practically worshiping the band’s world-class combination of tight wordplay, lovely melodies, harmonic sophistication and monster chops.
+Even casual music fans are likely familiar with Squeeze’s 80’s-era hits like “Tempted,” “Black Coffee in Bed” and “Pulling Mussels from the Shell” (an innocent title for a salacious topic).
+Those of us inclined to geekdom go quite a bit further, however, practically worshiping the band’s world-class combination of tight wordplay, lovely melodies, harmonic sophistication, and monster chops.
 Over the years, the songwriting duo of Chris Difford and Glenn Tilbrook has often been compared to Lennon and McCartney.
 That the parallel is not preposterous is a tribute to how good they are.
-Whereas many artists have recorded from the Beatle songbook, almost no one covers Squeeze.
+Whereas many artists have recorded from the Beatle songbook, very few have covered Squeeze.
+Why?